 - Why do you undergo the Diderot effect?

 What is the Diderot Effect?

-As per psychology, the Diderot effect is one purchase leading to a shopping spree of more items.
+As per psychology, the Diderot effect states that purchasing one item can lead to a shopping spree of more things.
+When you buy a new laptop, you purchase a new bag and earphones to go along with it.
 Grant McCracken coined the term in 1988 based on a poem written by Diderot.

 Why is the effect called the Diderot Effect?